From the dish, to sound. TasteTune creates music inspired by flavor.

 The rich flavor of the sauce, primarily made with beef and tomato sauce, is its appeal.

-This time, we'll introduce the history and production methods of Ropa Vieja!
+This time, we'll introduce the overview and history of Ropa Vieja!

 Please enjoy it all the way to the end!